 From 11:30 a.m. to 5 p.m. on Tuesday, in front of McCain, students will be able to eat free tacos, win prizes, and compete in competitions such as riding the mechanical bull, a jalapeño eating contest, and a piñata breaking contest.

 Explore the final frontier at The College of Idaho’s Whittenberger Planetarium!
-The Vernal Equinox will be the lead topic when the planetarium hosts its next public show at 7 p.m.
-March 13 inside Boone Hall on the C of I campus in Caldwell.
-The recently renovated Planetarium, which now features new cove lights and handicapped access, will explore equinoxes, solstices, and the circumstances that bring them about.
-The show will also take a look at the constellations and planets visible in the Idaho night sky this month.
-Tickets cost $5 for adults and $2.50 for children ages 4-17.
+The New Horizons mission will be the lead topic when the planetarium hosts its next public show at 7 p.m.
+May 8 inside Boone Hall on the C of I campus in Caldwell.
+The recently renovated Planetarium, which now features new cove lights and handicapped access, will explore the New Horizons spacecraft, which left for Pluto in 2006 and will fly by the planet in July.
+Learn the current status of the mission as well as the constellations and planet locations in the Idaho night sky this month.